hurairaali/alpha-AGI/docs/use-chat-react.md

 https://github.com/user-attachments/assets/c3480428-9ab8-4257-a869-2541bf44a062

-The following tools are implemented in Big-AGI:
+The following tools are implemented in ALPHA-AGI:

 - **browse**: loads web pages (URLs) and extracts information, using a correctly configured `Tools > Browsing` API
 - **search**: searches the web to produce page URLs, using a correctly configured `Tools > Google Search` ([Google Programmable Search Engine](https://programmablesearchengine.google.com/about/)) API